HD share

-HD share is a now defunct video sharing website where users could upload, view and share video clips.
+HD share was a video sharing website where users could upload, view and share video clips.

 HD share was launched on 1 July 2008.

 The site uses Flash Video to display content.

 HD share was one of the first websites to exclusively host high definition videos.

 Sometime in 2011 HD share was shut down after it sales to United Social Networks LLC based in New York.
 The company used their technology to develop niche social networks.

-Technical Informations
+Technical Information

 HD share's video playback technology was based on Macromedia's Flash Player.
 This technology allows the site to display videos with quality comparable to more established video playback technologies (such as Windows Media Player, QuickTime and RealPlayer) that generally require the user to download and install a web browser plugin in order to view video.
 Flash also requires a plug-in, but Adobe considers the Flash 7 plug-in to be present on about 90% of online computers.
-Users can view videos in windowed mode or full screen mode and it is possible to switch modes during playback without reloading it due to the full-screen function of Adobe Flash Player 9.
-The video can also be played back with third-party media players such as GOM Player, gnash, VLC as well as some ffmpeg-based video players.
+Users can view videos in windowed mode or full-screen mode, and it is possible to switch modes during playback without reloading it due to the full-screen function of Adobe Flash Player 9.
+Third-party media players like GOM Player, Gnash, and VLC, along with some ffmpeg-based video players, can also play back the video.

 Videos uploaded to HD share weren't limited in length and had a maximum size of 4 Gigabytes.
 The best format that HD share could display was 1280*720.